fritzr/voronoi-game/README.md

 algorithm, we decided to take as input a quantized cache of this data for the query points.
 Each customer is input to the program as a combination point and list of a fixed number of rings.
-Each ring is an *isochrome*, or a *polyline* such that every point on the boundary of the isochrome takes a fixed time *t* to reach from the center.
+Each ring is an *isochrome*, or a *polygon* such that every point on the boundary of the isochrome takes a fixed time *t* to reach from the center.
 Each round of the game, the max-depth algorithm will request (1) the travel time from each customer to its nearest facility, and (2) an isochrome matching that travel time centered at each customer.
 To produce these we linearly interpolate between the known fixed rings according to the Euclidean distance between the facility point and its nearest two rings, or between the smallest ring and the center point.
 Past the end of all known rings we extrapolate similarly.

 It is possible to increase the accuracy of the algorithm by writing a